Save the Purcell Mountains & Kootenay Lake in BC, Canada - Say NO to Adventure Tourism

 An application for adventure tourism operations in the Purcell Mountains of British Columbia, Canada has been put forth by a company called Retallack (1155768 BC Ltd.) who is based out of Nelson, BC.
 This application is in collaboration with some members of the Kootenay First Nation's, Lower Kootenay Band.

-Not only will the helicopter activity (numerous flights per day over most of the year) and increased traffic decrease the quality of life and peaceful enjoyment of residents and existing recreational users along the east side of Kootenay Lake, the expanse of the project will - most importantly - have significant impact on the ecosystem and wildlife in the relatively untouched Purcell mountain range.
-The proposal also appears to neglect outlining waste removal strategies from the backcountry and has potential to affect the last remaining endangered caribou that could range in the area!
+Not only will the helicopter activity (numerous flights per day over most of the year) and increased traffic decrease the quality of life and peaceful enjoyment of residents and existing recreational users along the east side of Kootenay Lake (and may also affect some on the west side of the lake as well), the expanse of the project will have significant impact on the ecosystem and wildlife in the relatively untouched Purcell mountain range.
+The proposal also neglects outlining waste removal strategies from the backcountry and has potential to affect the last remaining endangered caribou that could range in the area!

-Most of the area is under the Cranbrook West Recreation Management Strategy, which bans helicopter-based recreation from all but a small area of the proposed tenure; however, this may not guarantee refusal of the proposal so the more people that oppose the application the less chance it has to be allowed.
-There is already going to be an expansive project (Jumbo Resort) going ahead further east in the Purcell range so everything must be done to protect this area from commercialization to maintain at least some wild landscapes.
-This is public land (Crown land) where individuals can hike into or access via existing trail or old logging roads so the area can be enjoyed on one's own using low impact methods (even minor recreational snowmobile use on existing trails/roads) - high impact and commercial ventures bringing greater noise and damage should not be allowed.
+Most of the area is under the Cranbrook West Recreation Management Strategy (a BC Government lead plan approved in April 2005), which bans helicopter-based recreation from all but a small area of the proposed tenure; however, this may not guarantee refusal of the proposal.
+There are many other adventure tourism and heli-based operations operating or approved to go ahead in British Columbia (even in other areas of the Purcell Mountains) so we must work to ensure no further are approved in order to maintain some wild landscapes.
+This is public land (Crown land) where individuals can hike into or access via existing trail or old logging roads so the area can be enjoyed on one's own using low impact methods (even minor recreational snowmobile use on existing trails/roads) - high impact and commercial ventures bringing greater noise and damage should not, in any way, be considered.

-Detailed information and concerns can be read below.
-If you oppose this proposal, please sign this petition by July 14 and if you reside anywhere in the Kootenay Lake area please ensure you input the community you are from when signing as this will give your signature greater impact (if elsewhere in British Columbia, please at least include the province as part of your signature).
+Additional information and concerns can be read below.
+If you oppose this proposal, please sign this petition by July 13 and if you reside anywhere in the Kootenay Lake area please ensure you input the community you are from when signing as this will give your signature greater impact (if elsewhere in British Columbia, please at least include the province as part of your signature).

-Also, send comments directly to the following.
-It is especially important for local residents - residents on the east side of Kootenay Lake - to also send comments directly to those listed below as local voices are going to create the greatest amount of pressure (but all voices are welcome and encouraged no matter where you reside).
+Also, please send comments directly to the following by July 13.
+It is especially important for local residents to also send comments directly to those listed below, including specific reasons why you oppose, as local voices are going to create the greatest amount of pressure (but all voices are welcome and encouraged no matter where you reside).

-Christine Lohr, Land Officer, Kootenay Boundary Region, Christine.Lohr@gov.bc.ca
+Christine Lohr, FLNR Land Officer (collecting comments), Kootenay Boundary Region, Christine.Lohr@gov.bc.ca

 CC to: Michelle Mungall, MLA, at michelle.mungallMLA@leg.bc.ca